-Recruiting emails get opened when they're short, personalized to the candidate's actual work, and sent through the right channel at the right time.
-That's it.
-No tricks, no "one weird hack" - just structure.
-Recruiters who keep outreach under 150 words and reference something specific about a candidate's background consistently see significantly higher response rates than the industry average.
-And when you add LinkedIn and SMS to the mix, platforms like Pin hit a 48% response rate on automated multi-channel outreach.
+Recruiting emails to candidates get opened when they’re short, personalized to their actual work, and sent through the right channel at the right time.
+That’s it.
+No tricks, no “one weird hack” - just structure.
+Recruiters who keep outreach under 150 words and reference something specific about a candidate’s background consistently see significantly higher response rates than the industry average.
+Adding LinkedIn and SMS to the mix amplifies that further: platforms like Pin deliver 5x better response rates on automated multi-channel outreach compared to industry averages.

 Still, 41% of organizations now cite candidate ghosting as a top recruiting pain point - up from 37% in 2019, according to SHRM’s 2025 Talent Trends report.
 Getting past the noise takes more than a good template.
 It requires understanding how candidates actually read and respond to messages today.

 This guide breaks down what works - subject lines, email body structure, follow-up timing, multi-channel sequencing, and mobile optimization - with real data from LinkedIn, SHRM, and Litmus.
-If you need ready-made templates, check out our cold email templates for recruiters.
-This article focuses on the strategy behind those templates: why certain emails work and how to write your own.
+Ready-made templates are available in our recruiter email template library.
+This article focuses on the strategy behind those templates: why certain messages work and how to write your own.

 Why Most Recruiting Emails Never Get Opened

-Sixty-nine percent of organizations report difficulty recruiting for full-time positions, according to SHRM's 2025 Talent Trends report (N=2,040 HR professionals).
-The talent market is tight.
-And when every recruiter in a candidate's inbox is sending variations of the same "exciting opportunity" message, most of those emails get archived without a second glance.
+Sixty-nine percent of organizations report difficulty recruiting for full-time positions, according to SHRM’s 2025 Talent Trends report (N=2,040 HR professionals).
+Talent markets remain tight.
+When every recruiter in a candidate’s inbox is sending variations of the same “exciting opportunity” message, most of those emails get archived without a second glance.

-The core problem isn't that candidates don't want to hear from recruiters.
-It's that most recruiting emails look identical.
-They open with a company name nobody recognizes, pitch a role using the same buzzwords, and end with a vague "let me know if you're interested."
+Most candidates don’t mind hearing from recruiters.
+What they resist is outreach that looks identical to the last 12 messages they received.
+Recruiters open with a company name nobody recognizes, pitch a role using the same buzzwords, and close with a vague “let me know if you’re interested.”
 Nothing in that structure gives a busy software engineer or account executive a reason to stop scrolling and reply.

-The ghosting trend tells the story clearly.
-That 41% figure from SHRM didn't spike because candidates suddenly became rude.
+Ghosting numbers tell the story.
+That 41% figure from SHRM didn’t spike because candidates suddenly became rude.
 It spiked because the volume of automated, generic outreach exploded.
-When every tool promises to "scale your outreach," most recruiters end up sending more messages of lower quality.
+When every tool promises to “scale your outreach,” most recruiters end up sending more messages of lower quality.
 Quantity killed quality.
-And candidates respond to quality.
+Candidates respond to quality.

-Here's what the data says actually works: keeping messages short, making them specific, and reaching candidates through the channel they prefer - not just the channel that's easiest for you.
+Data shows what actually works: keeping messages short, making them specific, and reaching candidates through the channel they prefer - not just the channel that’s easiest for you.
 The rest of this guide walks through each piece.

 What Recruiting Email Subject Lines Get Opened?

 Forty-two percent of all email opens now happen on mobile devices, according to Litmus data reported by Mailmodo (January 2025).
-That means your subject line gets roughly 35-40 characters before it's cut off on a phone screen.
-If the most important part of your subject line sits past character 40, most candidates won't see it.
+That means your subject line gets roughly 35-40 characters before it’s cut off on a phone screen.
+Any content past character 40 on a phone screen gets cut off - if the punchline of your subject line lives there, most candidates won’t see it.

 Apple’s iPhone alone accounts for 90.5% of mobile email client opens.
 So your subject line is being read on a 6-inch screen, between Slack notifications and text messages.
 You have about two seconds to earn a tap.